 All boys must be registered for our entrance examinations by the deadline.
-For Sixth Form entry in 2019, the registration deadline will be mid October 2018.
+For Sixth Form entry in 2019, the registration deadline will be 8 October 2018.
 Registration and payment of the non - refundable registration fee must be completed online.

 Full fee bursaries are also available at Sixth Form entry.
 A Full fee bursary will cover full tuition fees.
 Under normal circumstances such awards will only be made where gross parental income is below £45,000, but capital assets will also be taken into account.
 Full fee bursaries are not available to boys currently at independent schools unless they currently receive a full fee bursary.
 If you wish to apply for a Full fee bursary, and think you qualify financially, please select Full fee bursary as part of the registration process.